 An introduction to Medicinal Chemistry.
 The course aims to provide students with the general principles and the basic approaches of Medicinal Chemistry.
 In particular, the principal phases of drug action, the molecular mechanisms of drugs and the drug discovery and development process will be discussed.

-Knowledge of the basic notions in medicinal chemistry, the most relevant issues of the drug action, the main techniques employed for the discovery and the development of an efficient drug, and the problems to deal with in this process.
-Knowledge of selected drug classes that have been discussed to explain the general concepts.
-Understanding medicinal chemistry activities in multidisciplinary frameworks and the progresses of a rapidly evolving discipline.
+The student will know the basic notions in medicinal chemistry, the most relevant issues of the drug action, the main techniques employed for the discovery and the development of an efficient drug, and the problems to deal with in this process.
+He will understanding medicinal chemistry activities in multidisciplinary frameworks and the progresses of a rapidly evolving discipline.

 Knowledge of the organic chemistry at the level of a Bachelor of Science in Chemistry or related fields.

 Traditional lessons will be integrated with additional teaching activities including computer lessons on the use of medchem databases and seminars on specific topics of the course.